OpenWhispr detects when you’re in a meeting and offers to transcribe it in real time with speaker diarization.Documentation Index

 Live transcription

-Meeting audio is transcribed in real time via the OpenAI Realtime API.
+Meeting audio is transcribed in real time via a cloud streaming provider (OpenAI Realtime, AssemblyAI Universal-3 Pro, or Deepgram).
 During a meeting:- Text appears as it’s spoken

 - Speaker labels are assigned live and refined after the call